 In addition, a doctor may advise routine supplements for people with certain gut, kidney and liver disease and prescribe certain medicines for people with darker skins.

-Vitamin D has plenty of benefits for skin, hair and health.
-Vitamin d benefits include the following:
+Vitamin D has plenty of benefits for skin, hair and health. benefits of Vitamin d include the following:

 Health Benefits of Vitamin D:

-Here are the health benefits of vitamin D
+Here are the some of the benefits of taking vitamin d.

 - It helps the intestine to absorb nutrients, calcium and phosphorus.
 This ensures strong bones and a healthy immune system.